planetfederal/desktop-documentation/docs/source/plugins/index.rst

 * **MGRS Tools**

-  A plugin that enables you to work with the Military Grid Reference System (MGRS) coordinates in QGIS.
+  A plugin that enables you to work with Military Grid Reference System (MGRS) coordinates in QGIS.

   :ref:`[Read more...] <mgrs_tools_docs>`